The Wild Atlantic Way Route

 Dream Ireland Holiday Homes offer a selection of handpicked holiday cottages, apartments and homes by the sea and villas with sea views and luxury seaside lodges along the Irish coast including pet friendly beach locations and family friendly holiday homes.

-Dream Ireland holiday cottages in Kerry, Cork, Clare, Galway, Mayo, Sligo and Donegal.
+Dream Ireland has holiday cottages in Kerry, Cork, Clare, Galway, Mayo, Sligo and Donegal.
 These are the ideal private hideaways offering panoramic coastal views.
-Some of our most popular holiday homes along the Wild Atlantic Way can be found at be Barleycove Beach, Rossbeigh, Derrynane, Ventry, Mulranny, Silver Strands, Enniscrone, Sheep Havens Bay, Allihies Beach, Keem Bay, Mullaghmore, Fanore, Rossnowlagh, Lahinch, Kilkee, Inchydoney and Tragumna.
+Some of our most popular holiday homes along the Wild Atlantic Way can be found at Barleycove Beach, Rossbeigh, Derrynane, Ventry, Mulranny, Silver Strands, Enniscrone, Sheep Havens Bay, Allihies Beach, Keem Bay, Mullaghmore, Fanore, Rossnowlagh, Lahinch, Kilkee, Inchydoney and Tragumna.